DavidAppleyard.com

 (3) A safari suit is the most practical thing to wear on a safari.

-Many scientists now believe a round-trip to Mars is practicable (feasible).
+A Dutch company now says a one-way trip to Mars is practicable (feasible).

 pray + prey On New Year's Day most Japanese go to a temple or shrine to pray.